OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 Here are the steps needed to port your dApp to Arbitrum:

    1. Make sure your dApp compiles and runs correctly on Ethereum or ganache
-   2. Configure the Truffle project to use the Arbitrum Truffle provider (arb-truffle-provider)
+   2. Configure the Truffle project to use the Arbitrum Truffle provider (arb-provider-truffle)
-   3. Add the Arbitrum frontend provider (arb-web3-provider or arb-ethers-provider)
+   3. Add the Arbitrum frontend provider (arb-provider-web3 or arb-provider-ethers)
    4. Compile your Truffle project to Arbitrum bytecode (output as contract.ao)
    5. Launch a set of Arbitrum Validators with the bytecode
    6. Launch the frontend of your dApp